 If my heat exchanger has failed, do I have to replace the furnace?

-Service Experts Heating & Air Conditioning suggests changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors monthly to make sure the batteries and alarm are working effectively.
+Service Experts Heating & Air Conditioning recommends changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors monthly to make sure the batteries and alarm are working effectively.
 And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
-If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Rob's Albertan Service Experts Heating & Air Conditioning today at 780-800-9047 or schedule an appointment online
+If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Rob's Albertan Service Experts today at 780-800-9047 or schedule an appointment online